winslowb/live_assistant/README.md

 - `/` – search transcript; then `n`/`N` to jump next/prev
 - `\` – filter transcript lines by substring
 - `i` – interview mode: start/stop capturing a question; answer is generated via LLM
+- `c` – ask the chatbot a question grounded in the recent transcript and context
+- `C` – add a context file or URL for immediate use by analysis/chatbot
+- `Tab` – switch focus between transcript and analysis/chat panes
+- `Esc` – dismiss sticky alerts and return focus to the transcript pane

 **Audio Devices (PulseAudio)**
 - List sources: `pactl list short sources`